kevinfarrugia/react-recipes/recipes/error-boundaries.md

 }
 ```

-If we were to include the `FaultyComponent` by itself in our app, a press to our rigged button will blow up the entire thing.
+If we were to include the `FaultyComponent` by itself in our app, a press of our rigged button will blow up the entire thing.
 But if we wrap it in the `ErrorBoundary` we've just created, the boundary will stop the error from propagating, and show the fallback UI:

 ```jsx
 <ErrorBoundary>